raiden-network/spec/service_contracts.rst

 =================

 The :ref:`MS` submits an up-to-date :term:`balance proof` on behalf of users who are offline when a channel is closed to prevent them from losing tokens.
 This could be done without a dedicated contract by calling `TokenNetwork.updateNonClosingBalanceProof <update-channel>` but then the MS would not be able to claim a reward for its work.
 To handle the rewards, the MonitoringService contract provides two functions.
-One for wrapping `updateNonClosingBalanceProof` and creating the reward and another one for claiming the reward after the settlement:
+One for wrapping `updateNonClosingBalanceProof` and creating the reward and another one for claiming the reward after the settlement.
+The wrapper of `updateNonClosingBalanceProof` only works for service providers that are registered in ServiceRegistry:

 .. autosolcontract:: MonitoringService
     :members: monitor, claimReward